Family Food on the Table

 Pin

-Close up of seared apple brie stuffed chicken breasts in a copper skillet.
+Close up of apple and brie stuffed chicken breasts in a pan sauce in a skillet.

-You guys know we love some stuffed chicken in our house right?
+You guys know we love some stuffed chicken in my house right?

 I make it A LOT and love trying out all kinds of variations.